 The Master of Education in Educational Leadership program is designed for teachers or administrators interested in becoming or advancing their careers within educational leadership.
-This program helps candidates become prepared, informed educational leaders in private and public school settings that do not require principal licensure.
+This advanced program for continuing professional education is designed to help candidates become prepared, informed educational leaders in private and public school settings that do not require principal licensure.

 Master of Education in Educational Leadership courses will explore a variety of education issues including leadership, school finance, creating and sustaining positive school cultures, K-12 legal issues, curriculum development, professional development, empowerment of teachers and instructional leadership.
-Practicum/field experience hours are embedded throughout the program as learners use observation, practice and hands-on leadership experiences.
+Practicum/field experience hours are embedded throughout the program as leaners you will use observation, practice and hands-on leadership experiences.

-Additionally, this masters in educational leadership degree helps learners understand and prepare to use professional and ethical practices as seen through the lens of a Christian worldview.
+Additionally, this masters in educational leadership degree will help you understand and prepare to use professional and ethical practices as seen through the lens of a Christian worldview.

 Note: This program was recently revised.
 Disclosure statistics on this program before it was revised indicated 66% of students graduated on time (within 20 months) and graduated with a median loan debt of $35,708.